 At Holly Primary School we believe that all children deserve an education rich in wonder and memorable experiences that allows children’s natural creativity and curiosity to flourish, alongside the purposeful acquisition of skills and knowledge.
 We believe that an education that does all of this gives children the best chance to become well-rounded, happy individuals, ready to succeed in an ever-changing world.
-Please view our Welcome Booklet and details of Nursery Provision Options.
+Please view our welcome presentations, and details of Nursery Provision Options.
 Please also note that In September of the academic year that children have their fifth birthday, they begin ‘F2’.
 These children form our Reception Class and attend school full time.

 Meet the Team